orbitdb/field-manual/05_Customizing_OrbitDB/01_Definitions.md

 and the `kvstore` type was used to represent a user.

-Both of those were instances of a Store.
+Both of those were instances of a `Store`.
-They stored some data and provided easy functions to access them, like `get`, `put` or `set`, with which you could easily interact with the database itself.
+They calculated some state from `ipfs-log` and provided easy functions to access them, like `get`, `put` or `set`, with which you could easily interact with the database itself.